007jbks/mmcp/README.md

 This is a prototype stage demonstration of a multimodal MCP server that currently has three modality inputs -
 1. Text
 2. Image
 3. Audio
-4. Video modality (Only visuals for now)
+4. Video modality with audio support
 The first one is just simple but let's discuss the next two in detail:-